Xetibo/ReSet-Doc/sections/introduction.typ

 comparison to desktop environments, these do not offer any software other than window management: creating windows, removing windows, window positioning, etc.
-Any additional software needs to be installed separately, like status bars, editors, media viewers, or in this case settings.
+Any additional software needs to be installed separately, like status bars, editors, media viewers or in this case settings.

 Some specific settings like monitor configuration were once universal with tools like Xrandr, but with the introduction of the Wayland display protocol, the